Colombo Institute of Research & Psychology

 Incorporated in June 2010, CIRP was granted registration as an awarding body by Tertiary & Vocational Education Commission of Sri Lanka in December 2010.

-Colombo Institute of Research & Psychology (CIRP) mainly provides higher education and training in psychology and related areas.

 History

 Colombo Institute of Research & Psychology (CIRP) was established in 2010 with the aim of popularizing and promoting psychology education, psychological research and practice of psychology in the country.
-Capacity building in the field of mental health and establishing psychological services in par with international standards is one of the key goals for launching the institute.
+It aims to increase capacity building in the field of mental health and establishing psychological services in par with international standards.